-The Elementary Education: Three Subject Bundle-Mathematics Subtest is designed for prospective teachers of children in primary through upper elementary school grades.
-The 50 questions focus on the broad knowledge of mathematics and related competencies necessary to be licensed as a beginning teacher at the elementary school level.
+The Elementary Education: Mathematics Subtest is designed for prospective teachers of children in primary through upper elementary school grades.
+The 40 questions focus on the broad knowledge of mathematics and related competencies necessary to be licensed as a beginning teacher at the elementary school level.

-The test is not designed to be aligned with any particular school mathematics curriculum, but it is intended to be consistent with the recommendations of national studies on mathematics education, such as the Council for the Accreditation of Educator Preparation (CAEP) 2018 K-6 Elementary Teacher Preparation Standards and the Association of Mathematics Teacher Educators (AMTE) 2017 Standards for Preparing Teachers of Mathematics.
+The test is not designed to be aligned with any particular school mathematics curriculum, but it is intended to be consistent with national standards such as the Council for the Accreditation of Educator Preparation (CAEP) 2018 K-6 Elementary Teacher Preparation Standards and the Association of Mathematics Teacher Educators (AMTE) 2017 Standards for Preparing Teachers of Mathematics.

-The test includes selected-response questions, such as single-selection multiple-choice questions with four choices and multiple selection multiple-choice questions, and numeric-entry questions.
+The test includes selected-response questions, such as single-selection multiple-choice questions with four choices and multiple selection multiple-choice questions, and numeric entry questions.